-- Rare data: Consider safety and inspection, an industry heavily reliant on data that may not exist in the quantities needed to train an ML system.
+Rare data: Consider safety and inspection, an industry heavily reliant on data that may not exist in the quantities needed to train an ML system.
 Synthetically generated imagery of these rare cases can be produced to fill in these gaps in real data.
-This enables ML vision systems to be trained in ways that would not otherwise be possible.
+This enables ML vision systems to be trained in ways that would not be possible otherwise.

 Want to take a deeper look into our process for creating synthetic data?
 Click here to watch a video of Jacob Berrier and I presenting “Beyond Visible Light: Generating Synthetic Data in Unique Spectrums” at SIGGRAPH 2023.

-And if you are ready to turn data simulations into details that power real-world solutions, contact us here.
+And if you are ready to turn data simulations into details that power real-world solutions, contact us.